SalviaSage/Keyboard-Layouts/Georgian (Mkhedruli) Typer/Readme.txt

 Asomtavruli is the capital case forms of the Nuskhuri letters.

 I decided it would be best to create two separate alphabets and did so.
-To write in Nuskhuri and Asomtavruli, also install the other program.
+To type in Nuskhuri and Asomtavruli, also install the other program.